Emer O'Toole, PhD

 Performance Studies, School of Irish Studies

-I study Irish theatre, performance and film.
-My critical frameworks are Bourdieusian, performative, postcolonial and cultural materialist.
+I study theatre, performance and film.
+My critical frameworks are Bourdieusian, performative, and postcolonial.
 My research asks questions about power, identity and culture, and is always underwritten by a commitment to social equality.

-I am deeply invested in the importance of bringing academic ideas to non-specialist readerships.
-My popular audience book, Girls Will Be Girls (2015), renders Judith Butler's theory of performativity accessible and, I hope, exciting to a wide demographic.
+I believe it's important to bring academic ideas to non-specialist readerships.
+My book, Girls Will Be Girls (2015), renders Judith Butler's theory of performativity accessible and, I hope, exciting to a wide demographic.
 I also write columns for media sources including The Guardian and The Irish Times; these often deal with feminism and Ireland.

-If you are a potential graduate student and would like to work with me, I am particularly interested in supervising research on Irish film, theatre and performance that has resonance with my own, but am open to discussing work in adjacent fields.
+If you are a potential graduate student and would like to work with me, I am particularly interested in supervising research on Irish film, theatre and performance, but am open to discussing work in adjacent fields.

 My Ph.D (Royal Holloway, University of London, 2012) examined the ethics of intercultural theatre practice, with a particular focus on adaptations of J. M. Synge’s canonical Irish play The Playboy of the Western World.
 The thesis can be downloaded in full here.

 Following my PhD, I spent a year working on as a postdoctoral research assistant on the Indigeneity in the Contemporary World project, and retain a keen interest in first nations, aboriginal and indigenous art and politics.

 I also hold an MPhil in Irish Theatre and Performance from Trinity College Dublin, as well as a BA in Philosophy and English Literature from the National University of Ireland, Galway.
 My teaching practice is accredited by the UK's Higher Education Academy.